philipelisha/bonobos/bonobosZoomApp/README.md

 ### Improvements

-I would go through and name some things differently to make it easier to read.
+- I would go through and name some things differently to make it easier to read.
-I would also add the feature on the zoom app on Bonobos.com where it first sets the Y value to 0 and then the X value a few miliseconds later.
+- I would also add the feature that's on the zoom app on Bonobos.com where it first sets the Y value to 0 and then the X value a few miliseconds later when zooming out.
+- I would also like it better if the app zoomed in to where you click rather than the center of the image.